About Slovenia

 A developed state system of business support, constant simplification of bureaucratic procedures, protections of creditor rights, and many other factors also speak volumes for Slovenia’s high potential.

-In March 2016, the average gross wage in Slovenia totaled EUR 1,593.27.
-An employee’s gross wage stipulated in the labor agreement includes social contributions and the income tax.
-Employers must compensate meals and transportation costs.
-The company’s total expenses on this gross wage instead total EUR 1,849.79.
+In 2024, the average gross wage in Slovenia totalled EUR 2279,52.
+An employee’s gross wage stipulated in the labour agreement includes social contributions and the income tax.
+Employers must compensate for meals and transportation costs.

 Transport expenses include the transportation of an employee to their workplace and back by car or public transport.